S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 4.9: Open Systems

-**Individuals, groups and entire organizations can benefit from intentionally communicating with and learning from others outside of their system**.
+**Intentionally communicate with and learn from others outside of your system.**

-Acknowledge interdependence and intentionally invite people from outside a system to bring in **knowledge, experience and influence** to assist with decision making and support collective learning.
+Individuals, groups and entire organizations can acknowledge interdependence and intentionally invite people from outside their system to bring in **knowledge, experience and influence** to assist with decision making and support collective learning.

 ---